Collaboratively Connecting Ecological and Social Well-Being at Bruce Vento Elementary

 The goal was twofold: shape the development of the new school by understanding student and community priorities and create a regenerative design vision statement that focuses on broad, community needs, rather than specific design strategies.

-To collect data, we conducted six activities in a fair type setting.
-The following is a summary of the responses:
+To collect data, we conducted six activities in a fair type setting, each centered around a fundamental question:

 Play, mental health and well-being, clean water, and clean air were consistent themes throughout the workshop, regardless of the platform in which the question was asked.
 And thus, the follow regenerative vision statement was borne: